LeeVaughn/pagination-filter-v3.1/study-guide/walkthrough.md

 ### 3. Display a “page”

 We are going to start by defining a function that will display a page of ten students.
 We will name this function `showPage`.
 This function will take two parameters: `list`, and `page`.
-The `list` parameter will represent the array of student data we are working with and `page` parameter will be the page number that we want to show.
+The `list` parameter will represent the array of student data we are working with and `page` parameter will be the page number that we want to display.

 Below is what your function should look like, including placeholder comments for the functionality that we will be adding later in this step.